 If, like me, you’re the sort of person who likes bird-watching in Lesvos, walking in Madeira, soaking up the sun on a beach in Corfu or taking scenic drives on Kefalonia, then it’s safe to say that Zakynthos needs you.
-Recent holidaying trends have meant there’s been a decrease in people like us holidaying on the beautiful Ionian island of Zakynthos – and an increase in younger people looking for a ‘club 18-30’ style holiday.
-As a result, the wildlife on the island is suffering and one thing which would help is a resurgence of eco-tourism on the island.
+Recent holidaying trends demonstrate that there’s been a decrease in people like us holidaying on the beautiful Ionian island of Zakynthos.
+Plus, there is an increase in younger people looking for a ‘club 18-30’ style holiday.
+As a result, the wildlife on the island is suffering.
+Something that would help is a resurgence of eco-tourism on the island.

 What does the island have to offer?

-For me, the holiday highlight has to be helping to rescue turtle hatchlings from a blocked nest.
-Without the help of Earth, Sea & Sky staff and volunteers, none of the hatchlings in the nest would have survived but, by monitoring the nests and knowing when there’s a problem (such as a blockage), team members are able to excavate the nests (sticking to strict guidelines).
-So, early one morning, we watched the excavation of a nest.
-There were 50 dead hatchlings and their bodies were stopping their siblings from being able to scramble out of the nest.
-With a little help – from surgically gloved hands – we were able to ensure that 20 to 30 of the strongest hatchlings made their epic journey from nest to sea.
-It was one of those life-affirming moments that stay with you forever and a memory which ‘makes’ a holiday.
+For me, the holiday highlight is helping to rescue turtle hatchlings from a nest suffering a blockage.
+Without the help of Earth, Sea & Sky staff and volunteers, none of the hatchlings in the nest would survive.
+But, by monitoring the nests and knowing when there’s a problem (such as a blockage), team members are able to excavate the nests (sticking to strict guidelines).
+So, early one morning, we watch one such excavation of a nest.
+There are 50 dead hatchlings and their bodies are stopping their siblings from being able to scramble out of the nest.
+With a little help – from surgically gloved hands – we are able to ensure that 20 to 30 of the strongest hatchlings make their epic journey from nest to sea.
+It is one of those life-affirming moments that stay with you forever.
+A memory which ‘makes’ a holiday.

 What volunteering opportunities are there?

-- Habitat and population assessment of the Loggerhead sea turtle (Caretta caretta) and the very shy and extremely endangered Mediterranean Monk Seal (Monachus monachus) – and the thrill of seeing sea turtles and hatchlings in their natural environment.
+- Habitat and population assessment of the Loggerhead sea turtle (Caretta caretta).
+Plus, the very shy and extremely endangered Mediterranean Monk Seal (Monachus monachus). there’s also the thrill of seeing sea turtles and hatchlings in their natural environment.

-- Bird species population assessment – early mornings and evenings – involves bird watching to spot many of the rare migrating birds; identification, and documenting numbers of each species.
+- Bird species population assessment – early mornings and evenings – involves bird watching to spot many of the rare migrating birds.
+Identifying and documenting numbers of each species.

-- Taking a great first step towards your career in practical conservation or simply making a lasting one-off contribution to the preservation of endangered species.
+- Taking a great first step towards a career in practical conservation.
+Or simply making a lasting one-off contribution to the preservation of endangered species.

 - Island surveys, beach and forest walks, to assess damage on wildlife habitats such as dunes and forests from pollution, hunting, tourism, etc.